classyPimp/turboPimp/README.md

 ## HTTP REQUESTS/backend communication for models
   **ALL route calls are managed by RequestHandler class which configures everything on each route call**
 **ALL route calls return Opal Promise so you have to handle responses in .then .fail.**
+**ALL route calls urls will be prefixed with "api/", this can be configured in model**
 ```
   User.show(id: 1).then do |response|
     p response.json